 Early days of her career, Susan Gibson had roles as a developer and as a project manager.
 Now Susan is an enthusiastic and caring presenter, consultant, facilitator and coach, and CEO.
-I am pleased to have her as the speaker for this evening and I would like to turn over the presentation to see them now.
+I am pleased to have her as the speaker for this evening, and I would like to turn over the presentation to see them now.

-It could be very large product solutions, very large services that they are providing, where you have complicated a scope of work with several hundred people or even thousands of people in some cases and had many many suppliers or vendors and then that next level that you see that program is really talking about program execution and what that is meant to represent is that you have got the agile release train which is that programming engine in safe, it is made up of multiple agile teams so that's what you see at the team level in the big picture and the person who is kind of guiding, coaching and handling impediments on behalf of all of the teams on that agile release train is the release train engineer, that's at RTE and you can see there that they are connected to the system architect or the engineer and product management and so they work together actually around not only guiding the work that's coming into the agile release train but giving that overall architectural guidance and that business representation and product vision and roadmap on the product management.
+It could be great product solutions and comprehensive services they are providing, where you have a complicated scope of work with several hundred or even thousands of people and in some cases had many suppliers or vendors.
+And what you see in the next level is the program, which is talking about program execution and what that is meant to represent is that you have got the agile release train which is that programming engine in safe.
+It is made up of multiple agile teams, so that's what you can see that at the team level in the big picture.
+The person who is guiding, coaching and handling impediments on behalf of all of the teams on that agile release train is the release train engineer, that is an RTE.
+Here you can see that they are connected to the system architect or the engineer and product management and so they work together around not only guiding the work that's coming into the agile release train but giving that overall architectural guidance and that business representation and product vision and roadmap on the product management.

-Next, we have Empathy and I think empathy can be quite misunderstood you know and empathizing with others and I took this picture from a very very nice Youtube video from BruneI Brown, it's about two and a half minutes and you can search for this.
-And empathy is really putting you in kind of the heart of the other person and you may not have experienced what they are experiencing that you want to share those experience with them and so it builds on all of these other thoughts and ideas that we are talking about here kind of moving into that space of listening and supporting of mutual influence and saying you know I feel your pain, I feel your failure, I want to just be here with you and hold this space with you and the differentiation that a BruneI Brown makes empathy and sympathy is I am sure we have all experienced this and maybe we have even said it ourselves at times you know, yes I hear what you are saying and at least it is not this other thing and what that does is actually minimizes the feeling of the other person, you know it's like always painting that silver lining and sometimes we don't want to actually have a silver lining.
-We want someone to just sit there and hold the space with us and just you know put a hand on the shoulder or you know give a hug or extend some human compassion and just say I am here with you and whenever you are ready I am here to listen and support you in whatever it is which is troubling you.
+Next, we have Empathy, and I think Empathy can be quite misunderstood and empathizing with others.
+I took this picture from a very lovely Youtube video from Brunel Brown, it's about two and a half minutes, and you can search for this.
+Empathy is putting oneself in the heart of the other person, and you may not have experienced what they are experiencing and but you want to share those experiences with them.
+This builds different thoughts and ideas that we are talking about here, moving into the space of listening and supporting mutual influence and saying I feel your pain and your failure.
+I want to be here with you and hold this space with you and the differentiation that a "Brunel Brown makes Empathy and sympathy is" I am sure we have all experienced this, and maybe we have even said it to ourselves at times.
+I hear what you are saying, and at least it is not this other thing, and what that does is minimizes the feeling of the other person.
+It's like always painting that silver lining and sometimes we don't want actually to have a silver lining.
+We want someone to sit there and hold the space with us and put a hand on the shoulder or give a hug or extend some human compassion and say I am here with you, and whenever you are ready, I am here to listen and support you in whatever it is which is troubling you.

-I was teaching a class this week and one of the around the scaled agile framework and one of the students at the end of today we did a coaching plan and she said I realized that I just need to relax and let others make the decisions and then you know I can talk about the decision but I don't have to be right all the times, I don't have to own those decisions all the time and so you know that the act of persuasion are taking more of the stance of listening and supporting rather than building authority is an important aspect when you are a personal dealing with human beings which is what who we deal with every day and as well as dealing with scale you know you have to got to give up that kind of control and look at it as allowing that kind of creative energy to emerge in the chaos that might ensue and like I say you know that these failures and the chaos and all of these things from an agile point of view are telling box so that we have a chance to allow those things to happen and then have a point of reflection and then decide what is it that we are going to do next and so that time boxing allows us to have this cadence around what is it that we are planning to do, what is that we are doing, what is that we need to improve upon and so all of this comes together and is facilitated by the release train engineer and allowing all of this kind of creative energy to take shape.
+I was teaching a class this week about the scaled agile framework.
+At the end of the day, we did a coaching plan, and one of the students said, I realized that I need to relax and let others make the decisions and then I can talk about the decision.
+As I don't have to be right all the time, I don't have to own those decisions all the time, and so you know that the act of persuasion, that is taking more of the stance of listening and supporting rather than building authority.
+It is an important aspect when you are dealing with human beings every day, and as well as coping with scale, you have to give up that control.
+Look at it as allowing that kind of creative energy to emerge in the chaos that might ensue and like I say that these failures and the chaos and all of these things from an agile point of view are telling box.
+So that we have a chance to allow those things to happen and then have a point of reflection and then decide what is it that we are going to do next.
+So that time boxing allows us to have this cadence around what we are planning to do, what we are doing, what is that we need to improve upon, and so all of this comes together and is facilitated by the release train engineer and allowing all of this kind of creative energy to take shape.

 Next is applying system thinking and you know systems thinking is a big discipline unto itself and you know when you are looking at this, I am sure a lot of have experienced around taking a holistic view or being able to see the whole kind of depending upon the scope of work that you have been engaged in and you know when you are taking that holistic view you know you want to take a setback and say all of these pieces are interconnected and when we are dealing with our enterprise today and dealing with corporations and dealing with government and all of these industries that are out there building things you know there is everything related to something else and so being able to see the hole is important that as a super power of a release train engineer because they are getting all of these observable data, you know they are listening to the teams, they are supporting the teams, they are accepting impediments that the teams cannot remove on their own, they are finding people in the organization who can remove these impediments and really get to that state of flow with the agile release train engineer so you can see here you know all of these people are fixing different parts of the overall systems but there is somebody standing there saying I can see the whole system and you know we have a tendency to be very good at local optimization and looking at it from a very kind of microscopic point of view when in reality we need to take that step back and look at all of the interconnections all of the people who are involved, all of the processes that are involved, all of the technology solutions that are involved and how are they piece together and have the ability to kind of help identify where the ideas that need some help and support, where are the areas that need some training some coaching some mentoring right and what are the areas the areas that are running smoothly and have that all build up kind of the story of what's happening within that agile release train and bring that into kind of an inspect and adapt or problem solving workshop at the end of every program increment so that you can turn those problems and impediments into possible solutions that you will try for next time.